ShatakshiRanjan/ExplorationLITE/README.md

 # ExplorationLITE
-A fun python project I made in highschool!
+A fun Python project I made in highschool!
-The code takes you around a house I modelled.
+The code takes you around a house I modeled.

+Meant to see how dictionaries work in Python.